 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following items:

-— Provide safe copying of arrays as built-in operation;
+— Providing safe copying of arrays as built-in operation;

-— Provide array copy routines in libraries that perform checks on the parameters to ensure that no buffer overrun can occur;
+— Providing array copy routines in libraries that perform checks on the parameters to ensure that no buffer overrun can occur;

-— Perform automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
-This capability may need to be optional for performance reasons; and
+— Performing automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
+This capability may need to be optional for performance reasons;

-— Where pointer types are provided, specify a standardized feature for a pointer type that would enable array bounds checking.
+— Where pointer types are provided, specifying a standardized feature for a pointer type that would enable array bounds checking.

 Unchecked array indexing [XYZ]